ayo-ajayi/sms/README.md

 make run
 ```

-Ignore the whole code execution  section if you are working in a linux environmemt to avoid issues.
-Simple run with
+Ignore the whole code execution section if you are working in a linux environment to avoid issues.
+Simple run code with:
 ```sh
 go run .
 ```

 or find an alternative to nodemon.